poncev/poncev.github.io/_posts/2026-04-10-kalman-from-bayes.md

 An important problem in engineering is to estimate the evolution of a hidden (latent) variable, such as the trajectory of a rocket, from noisy observations.
-If the dynamics of the latent variable is known, and also the relationship between the latent variable and the observation, also called emission, then Bayes filter is a robust method for estimating the latent variable.
+If the dynamics of the latent variable is known, and also the relationship between the latent variable and the observation, then Bayes filtering is a robust method for estimating the latent variable.

 ## Bayes filter

-For discrete times, we denote the latent variable by $x_k \in \R^n$ at time $k = 1, \ldots$, and the observation by $y_k \in \R^m$.
+For discrete times $k = 1, \ldots$, we denote the latent variable by $x_k \in \R^n$ and the observation by $y_k \in \R^m$.
-We can formulate the filtering problem as computing the conditional probability
+We can formulate the filtering problem in terms of the conditional probability

 $$
 \begin{equation}